 Local Land Services' governance audit

-In May 2015, the Minister for Primary Industries appointed the Commission as an independent auditor of Local Land Services for two priority performance audits - governance and communications.
+In May 2015, the Minister for Primary Industries appointed us as an independent auditor of Local Land Services for two priority performance audits - governance and communications.

 The Local Land Services Act 2013 established 11 Local Boards for the purpose of devolving management, strategic planning and community engagement functions to the regional level.
 The state level Board of Chairs provides strategic guidance to Local Boards.

-In October 2015, the Commission provided a final report to the Minister on the audit of Local Land Services' governance.
+In October 2015, we provided a final report to the Minister on the audit of Local Land Services' governance.

 The other audit findings included: